The path I chose to help a dog, and where it lead me.

 Bobbie works with several assistance dog and diabetic alert dog organization starting puppies at 8 weeks of age and working with them until 2 years old to lay the foundation work for proper movement and muscle engagement for any task asked of them.
 The program for each dog is adjusted depending on what will be expected of the dog.

-Bobbie’s Canine Conditioning workshops and classes are held all over the northwest and across the county.
-She started teaching in the Daisy Peel Classroom in January of 2012.
+Bobbie’s Canine Conditioning workshops and classes are held all over the United States, Canada and Worldwide.
+She started teaching online classes in January of 2012.
 Bobbie has co-taught injury prevention classes with several veterinarians.
 Bobbie's classes fill mostly by referral.
 Please see the testimonial tab for student and colleague references.

 Established Pawsitive Performance in 2006